Schema Markup Example

 Long Timeline to Results

-SEO isn't instant.
-Most businesses should budget for 3-6 months of investment before expecting significant results.
-That's $2,000-$30,000 minimum before seeing meaningful traffic.
+SEO is not instant.
+Budget for 3-6 months before expecting significant results.
+That is $2,000-$30,000 minimum before meaningful traffic.

 Ongoing Maintenance

-Once you rank, you need ongoing optimization to maintain positions.
-Stopping SEO work typically means declining rankings within 3-6 months.
+Once you rank, you need ongoing work to hold position.
+Stop the SEO work and rankings typically slide within 3-6 months.

 The Dangers of Cheap SEO

-❌ Automated link building (often from low-quality sites, can hurt rankings)
+• Automated link building, often from low-quality sites that can hurt rankings

 Cheap SEO doesn't just waste money.
-It can actually harm your site's ability to rank through penalizing tactics.
+It can actively harm your site's ability to rank through tactics that get you penalized.

 SEO Cost vs. ROI: The Real Calculation

-Here's how to determine if SEO is worth the investment:
+Here is how to tell if SEO is worth it.

 Example: Local Service Business